 Going to homeschool conferences such as our upcoming conference April 3-4 is a great way to preview curriculum.
 When you pick up the book, you can see the natural chapter progression and concepts explained on the page.
 You can also imagine your child working through the book and whether they would appreciate this approach, or that illustration.
 Perhaps most importantly, you can decide whether this curriculum would work for a whole year (and maybe multiple years!).

-Other practical ways to preview curriculum are used curriculum sales (our next one is in May) and asking to borrow from other homeschool families who are already using the new curriculum.
+Other practical ways to preview curriculum are used curriculum sales (our next one is in the summer) and asking to borrow from other homeschool families who are already using the new curriculum.

 Consider your child’s unique needs.